vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 - 2018-02-27-dockerized-workflow-ruby-on-rails-auth0
 ---

-Your workflow must have a solid foundation based on part 1.
-You'll connect your app to Auth0.
-You'll establish a pipeline to automatically deploy your changes to [heroku].
+By now, your development workflow must have a solid foundation based on part 1.
+You have continuous testing and live reloading set up already.
+In this second and final part, you'll connect your app to Auth0.
+You'll establish a pipeline to automatically deploy your changes to [Heroku].
 You'll also use [Travis CI] as a quality gate to run tests before deployment.

 ## Cloud Authentication by Auth0